 In our tests, it came up top in terms of speed, juicing an apple in just 10 seconds, making it one of the fastest and most efficient juicers we've tested.
 It also has an informative LED control panel display that walks you through the controls and lets you adjust the speed - a feature we think is lacking on standard juicer appliances.

 However, in use this is the noisest juicer we've tested and is bulky so requires a lot of storage space. .

 Read our full Sage 3X Bluicer Pro review

 The attractive retro body on the Smeg SJF01 Slow Juicer certainly looks good on the worktop, but its basic functions are a little less luxurious.
-Designed to match Smeg’s iconic range of 1950s small and large appliances, this juicer comes with all the basics including a fine and coarse strainer, a juice jug with lid, a pulp container and two cleaning brushes.
+Designed to match Smeg’s iconic range of 1950s small and large appliances, this juicer comes with minimal accessories and lacks a froth separator.

 Read our full Smeg SJF01 Slow Juicer review